mendelbrot/mendelbrot.github.io/README.md

 One thing i'm having difficulty with now is the social icons.
 I found the icons that the jekyll theme minima uses and I copied the folder to my assets but i haven't quite got the icon to render yet.

-**update:** the svs i was using wouldn't open in inkscape either.   now im using [simple icons](https://github.com/simple-icons/simple-icons)
+**update:** the svg i was using wouldn't open in inkscape either.   now im using [simple icons](https://github.com/simple-icons/simple-icons)

 ## styling markdown